-If you live alone, or are the only person over 18 who has their 'sole or main residence' at your address, you are entitled to a 25% ‘Single Person Discount’.
-If you have already been granted this discount, it will be shown on your bill.
+When you live alone, or are the only person over 18 who has their sole or main residence at your address, you are entitled to a 25% Single Person Discount’.
+You can claim this by using the online form.